Medical Error Prevention: Patient Safety

 Level of Instruction: Intermediate

-Reviewer: Dr. Julie Ann West is certified by the American Society for Clinical Pathology (ASCP) as a Medical Laboratory Scientist (MLS) and as a Specialist in Microbiology (SM).
-In addition, Dr. West has earned a PhD in Public Health - Epidemiology Specialization (emphasis on infectious diseases) - and is Certified in Public Health (CPH) by the National Board of Public Health Examiners.
-Dr. West is experienced as a Technical Specialist, Safety Officer, Educator, and Lead in the Veterans Administration Healthcare System, and has prior experience as an Administrative Laboratory Director.
+Dr. Julie Ann West, PhD, MLS(ASCP)CMSMCM is certified by the American Society for Clinical Pathology Board of Certification (ASCP BOC) as a Medical Laboratory Scientist (MLS) and Specialist in Microbiology (SM).
+In addition, Dr. West has earned a PhD in Public Health, Epidemiology Specialization with emphasis on infectious diseases and a Certified in Public Health (CPH) certification by the National Board of Public Health Examiners.
+Dr. West is experienced as a technical specialist, safety officer, educator, and lead in the Veterans Health Administration healthcare system, and has prior experience as an administrative laboratory director.

 This course is part of: